Home > Blog >

 Establishing a Connection

 The right senior living solution supports both care recipient and caregiver.
 Consider how you feel about each community you visit, paying special attention to how the team works with you as a family member and informal caregiver.
-You should feel comfortable asking any questions you have, from menu details to how the community handles end-of-life care.
+You should feel comfortable asking any questions you have, from meal preparation details to how the community handles end-of-life care.

-Vivante is committed to respecting our family members as care partners.
+Vivante is committed to respecting our residents’ family members as care partners.
 We value communication and hope you will share your needs with us, so we can care for your loved one as compassionately as you have.

-Enter a New Phase of Family Living and Personal Care
+Enter a New Phase of Family Living

 An assisted living coordinator pushing an elderly woman in a wheelchair outside, with another woman standing next to them and smiling.